DVD Photo Slide Show

 Why there are no transition effects when playing on TV?

 DVD Photo Slideshow professional version supports DVD, SVCD, VCD 2.0 still picture as the output format.
 Please select SVCD or DVD as the output disc format if you need the transition effects.
 If you select the Still picture as the output format, there will be no transition effects available.
 The High Resolution Still Picture format makes photos look great on TV (resolution is as high as 704x576).
 To support this kind of high quality image format on TV with DVD player, the layout of files on CD is not the same as that of the normal video CD which can be played like a movie on TV or computer.
 This is the reason why this output format does not support transition effects.

 What’s the difference between the trial and the full verion?

-The only difference between the trial version and the full version is the limitation that you can only burn maximum 36 photos into each CD or DVD disc. index
+The only difference between the trial version and the full version is the limitation that you can only burn maximum 36 photos into each CD or DVD disc. picture show

 After you purchase our product, you will be provided your registration name and code together with a URL to download the full version.
 Please remember to click the link to download the full version.
 You need to install the full version directly which will overwrites the trial version.
 In the full version, there will be a dialog from menu "Help->Register..." where you can input the registration name and code.

 Yes.
 But it needs patience.
 In the current version of DVD Photo Slideshow, user can only change the font, text, and background images of the menu template.
 Our future version will let users make their own disc menu more conveniently.
 We will also put more templates on our website.
 With the current version, you may try to modify the templates by the following steps.

 Why the program hangs up during the burning procedures?

 1. Please make sure the ASPI driver is correctly setup.
 You may refer to http://www.dvd-photo-slideshow.com/support.html to help you install the ASPI driver.